The Best Note-Taking Methods for Visual Learners

 How to colour code your notes

 Start with two similar concepts and list out all of the critical, relevant information for the first one.
-Then, beside it, list out how the second concept relates to those specific points.
+Then, beside it, list how the second concept relates to those specific points.
 Are they the same?
 Does that point not exist?

 These are also great for testing yourself when your exam is coming up.